Strawberry and Sweet Red Bean Mochi (Ichigo Daifuku)

 - Be careful around the kitchen because freshly made sticky dough can be very hot!

-- If you let the sticky dough cool down, it’s easier to handle.
+- If you let the sticky dough cool down, it’s easier to handle

 DO YOU NEED HEALTHY COOKING INSPIRATIONS?